bluegenes/MakeMyTranscriptome/README.md

 ### Quick Start Guide:

-MMT is a convenience tool that runs a number of bioinformatics tools in an automated fashion.

 First, download MMT via git (below) or click the "Download ZIP" button.
 ```
 git clone https://github.com/bluegenes/MakeMyTranscriptome.git